s47428364/Team-HD-Drone-Project/README.md

 tokenizer = AutoTokenizer.from_pretrained(model_name)
 model = AutoModelForCausalLM.from_pretrained(model_name)
 ```

+### 3. Integration of Control Methods
-4. Speech Recognition Integration
+Speech Recognition Integration<br>
-To enable speech recognition, we’ll use the faster-whisper library.
+To enable speech recognition, we use the faster-whisper library.
 You’ll also need pyaudio for capturing audio and pyttsx3 for text-to-speech feedback.

-5. Gaze Tracking Integration
+Gaze Tracking Integration<br>
-To enable gaze tracking, we'll use the cv2 library.
+To enable gaze tracking, we use the cv2 library.
 You'll also need numpy and dlib for assistance in the processing of camera data.

-6. Integrate Speech and Gaze Tracking Commands into AirSim
-Once you have speech transcription using Whisper and gaze tracking using your chosen SDK, run them along with AirSim to control the drone.
+Gaze Control: Use gaze data to adjust the drone’s position and direction.
 Speech Commands: Map commands like "move forward" or "go left" to drone controls.
-Gaze Control: Use gaze data to adjust the drone’s direction or camera view in real time.

 ## Usage
 Run Unreal Engine with AirSim: Open your Unreal Engine project with AirSim integrated and start the drone simulation.<br>